40 Gigabit Ethernet Physical Layer | 40g Ethernet PHY

 The MAC layer corresponds to Layer 2 of the OSI model.
 This is interfaced with Ethernet PHY layer.
 This physical layer will be interfaced with fiber or copper.
 The ethernet physical layer corresponds to layer-1 of the OSI stack.

-The figure-1 depicts sublayers of 40 gigabit ethernet physical layer.
-As shown in the figure, physical layer composed of sublayers which include Reconciliation sublayer, XLGMII, PCS, FEC(forward error correction), PMA, PMD, AN(auto-negotiation) and MDI.
+The figure-1 depicts sublayers of 40gbps Ethernet PHY.
+As shown in the figure, 40g PHY layer composed of sublayers which include Reconciliation sublayer, XLGMII, PCS, FEC(forward error correction), PMA, PMD, AN(auto-negotiation) and MDI.

 Reconciliation sublayer (RS):

 RS adapts the bit serial protocols of the MAC to the parallel format of the PCS service interface.
 The RS converts between the MAC serial data stream and the parallel data paths of the XLGMII/CGMII.
 The RS maps the signal set provided at the XLGMII to the PLS service primitives provided at the MAC.
 The RS sublayer generates continuous data or control characters on the transmit path and expects continuous data or control characters on the receive path.
 The RS sublayer participates in link fault detection and reporting by monitoring the receive path for status reports that indicate an unreliable link, and generating status reports on the transmit path to report detected link faults to the DTE on the remote end of the connecting link.

 It is the optional logical interfaces between the MAC sublayer and the Ethernet Physical Layer.
 This sublayer has following features.

 • This sublayer XLGMII supports a speed of 40 Gigabit per Second.